ItzLoonie/TownOfLoonie/README.md

 Basis : Impostor<br>
 Victory Condition : Kill all Living Player<br>

-PlagueBearer becomes Pestilence when they finish infecting.<br>
+Plaguebearer becomes Pestilence when they finish infecting.<br>
 Pestilence is an unkillable force.
 When someone tries to kill Pestilence, the pestilence will kill with a lunge.
 Pestilence can only be voted.<br>
 However, if Pestilence is killed by an un-direct source, such as Warlock and Puppeteer, the Pestilence WILL die.<br>